luistm/banksaurus/README.md

 This is a work in progress and is mainly a way to learn software stuff.

 A command line interface is available, but may be broken from time to time.

 A stable 1.0.0 version will be available in the near future.

 A web interface will also be available in the future.

 Currently it works only with [Caixa Geral de Depositos](https://www.cgd.pt) exported csv file.

+## How to use

+Login into your [Caixa Geral de Depositos](https://www.cgd.pt) and export the csv file with your account movements.

 ### Available commands